 The whole premise of the story – that Mutitjulu men had protected this alleged paedophile – collapsed.

-Yet Lateline followed up its original report with a story inferring the man had fled the community “recently”.
-Any reasonable viewer would have been left with the impression it was a direct result of Lateline’s reporting.
+Yet days after it’s original report, Lateline followed up with a story inferring the man had fled the community “recently” as a result of their reporting.

 But the Howard government could never have enacted legislation described by the United Nations as “unique” and “striking” in its racism, without the comfort and cooperation of Australia’s media.

-While the mainstream media largely came along for the ride – these cartoons by Bill Leak appeared in The Australian at the time – Lateline was the Howard government’s chief ally.
+While the mainstream media in large part came along for the ride – these cartoons by Bill Leak appeared in The Australian at the time – Lateline was the Howard government’s chief ally.

 To this day, however, Jones, Suzanne Smith (the journalist who filed the story), Brett Evans (producer of the story) and the ABC more broadly have never accepted any responsibility.

-If Lateline’s coverage of ‘sexual slavery’ in Central Australia is the best journalism the ABC can deliver, then I shudder to think what their worst looks like.
-And I shudder to think how the ABC would confront ‘its worst’ journalism, given how it dealt with ‘its best’.
+If Lateline’s coverage of ‘sexual slavery’ in Central Australia is the best journalism the ABC can deliver, then it’s frightening to think what their worst looks like.
+And it’s terrifying to think how the ABC would confront ‘its worst’ journalism, given how it dealt with ‘its best’.